vitmsrk/RefactorMircoExcercise/README.md

 When you have some kind of test to lean on, refactor the code and make it testable.
 Take care when refactoring not to alter the functionality, or change interfaces which other client code may rely on.
 Add more tests to cover the functionality of the particular class you've been asked to get under test.

 Apply the unit testing style and framework you are most comfortable with.
 You can choose to use stubs or mocks or none at all.
 If you do, you are free to use the mocking tool that you prefer.

+## Please include git history
+If the git history is not included it will impact the assesment negtively.

 #### 1. **TirePressureMonitoringSystem exercise**:
 Write the unit tests for the Alarm class, refactor the code as much as you need to make the class testable.